hack4impact/feedback-survey-automation/README.md

 ### TypeScript

-We use [TypeScript] to add type checking to makes our code more robust and maintainable.
+We use [TypeScript] to add type checking to make our code more robust and maintainable.

 ### Airtable API